russery/pm-trainer/README.md

 - Rename / Refactor AuthError and error codes to cover both authorization and other API errors
 - Figure out why replay mode uses so much CPU
 - Handle USB disconnect during ride (can happen when computer goes to sleep)
+- Add user name into response html page (good to doublecheck that we've auth'd the expected user)